telerik/justmock-docs/basic-usage/arrange-act-assert.md

 * __Act__ – perform the actual work of the test.
 * __Assert__ – verify the result.

+## Benefits of Using Arrange Act Assert

+* Clearly separates what is being tested from the setup and verification steps.
+* Clarifies and focuses attention on a historically successful and generally necessary set of test steps.
+* Makes some test smells more obvious:
+    * Assertions intermixed with "Act" code.
+    * Test methods that try to test too many different things at once.

+## Arrange/Act/Assert with JustMock

-Lets illustrate this with an example.
+Lets illustrate the benefits of the pattern with an example.
 We will test our warehouse to ensure that it returns correct results when an order is placed.

 >The classes used for the next example are defined in the [Testing Your Application with JustMock]({%slug justmock/getting-started/quick-start%}) article.